We’ve reached the final instalment of our series on nutrition in chiropractic! Today, we’ll be talking about omega-3 fatty acids and probiotics.

 Probiotics are actual, living microorganisms found in many fermented foods, especially in yoghurt!

 Most importantly, by maintaining gut health, probiotics boost immunity.
-90% of immunity comes from the gut and healthy bacteria is essential to ensure uptake of essential nutrients, which strengthen muscles and bones.
+90% of immunity comes from the gut and healthy bacteria are essential to ensure the uptake of essential nutrients, which strengthen muscles and bones.
 Consuming food rich in probiotics thus also helps to boost musculoskeletal health indirectly!

-That being said: most of the yoghurts that we see in the market contain high sugar levels that encourage growth of harmful gut bacteria.
-Probiotics from plant based cultures from raw or fermented food and dairy free commercial cultures have more long term benefits.
+That being said: most of the yoghurts that we see in the market contain high sugar levels that encourage the growth of harmful gut bacteria.
+Probiotics from plant-based cultures from raw or fermented food and dairy-free commercial cultures have more long term benefits.
 Some replacement foods include certain types of soy, miso and probiotic supplements!

 Chiropractic should always be complemented by good nutrition to yield the best results for your muscles and bones!

 We hope that this series on nutrition in chiropractic has helped you better understand how consuming the right foods has chain and ripple effects.
 Besides direct benefits, the nutritional effects of the foods covered boost immune responses, transmitting nerve signals that stimulate recovery and improve the quality of musculoskeletal health.

 If you ever find yourself in need of nutritional advice for your chiropractic issues or have any general questions, give us a call at 62084669 or drop us an email email@example.com!